skulsveen/short-lnk-meteor-course/readme.md

 # Short Lnk

-This is a shotlink application by
+This is a link shortner built on Meteor and React.

 ## Authors
 Sebberull!